Garage Gym Storage Ideas: Organize Your Equipment (2026)

 Full wall height

-Power rack with plate storage on the uprights.
-Keep this zone clear on three sides — 3 ft minimum around the rack for safe movement and bar loading.
+Power rack with plate storage on uprights.
+3 ft clearance on all sides for safe movement and bar loading.

-Dumbbell wall (side wall)(8 ft wide × 3 ft deep)
+Dumbbell station (side wall)(8 ft wide × 3 ft deep)

-A-frame or horizontal dumbbell rack against the wall.
-Mirror above if desired.
-Keep floor in front clear for dumbbell work.
+A-frame dumbbell rack (5–75 lb range).
+Mirror above.
+Floor clear in front for dumbbell work.

 Cardio zone (end wall)(10 ft wide × 6 ft deep)

-Pegboard or slatwall for accessories: resistance bands, straps, chalk, foam rollers, speed rope.
+Pegboard or slatwall for bands, straps, chalk, foam rollers, speed rope.
+Kettlebell shelf at waist height.
 Everything off the floor.

 Storage by Equipment Type